Are chicken eggs good or bad for my cholesterol?

 When deciding whether to include eggs in your diet, consider the recommended daily limits on cholesterol in your food:

-- If you are healthy, it's recommended that you limit your dietary cholesterol to less than 300 milligrams (mg) a day.
+- If you are healthy, consume no more than 300 mg of cholesterol a day.

 If you like eggs but don't want the extra cholesterol, use only the egg whites.
 Egg whites contain no cholesterol.
 You may also use cholesterol-free egg substitutes, which are made with egg whites.

 - Dietary Guidelines for Americans, 2010.
 U.S. Department of Health and Human Services. http://www.cnpp.usda.gov/DGAs2010-PolicyDocument.htm.
-Accessed Oct.
-18, 2011.
+Accessed Nov.
+5, 2014.